wellsy57/Home-Assistant-Project/files/LIGHTSYS.md

 For Automation I use various Tasmota Rules residing on the applicable sonoff basic's.
 This provides ALL control logic with communications between devices relying on MQTT and WIFI.
 Remote control also fails without MQTT, WIFI and HA server however these systems are on a UPS PROTECTED SUPPLY.

-## Auto/manual with local control and occupation
+## Auto with local control and occupation

 Using an automation system based on 'occupation' is working out very well for me.
 I have plans to progress rolling this out throughout the rest of the house as time permits.